deeeki/activerecord-seed/README.md

 # ActiveRecord::Seed

-An Extension of ActiveRecord that supports to dump/load data with CSV
+An extension of ActiveRecord that supports to dump/load data with CSV

 (Won't release on rubygems.org because of my personal demand and no test)